ArtosSystems/docs-legacy/source/includes/_apiGuides.md

 Following on from the guides on interacting with tickets - a brief explainer on what a ticket consists of.

-The example provided is what an application would send to our API.
+The example provided is what a white label consumer app would send to our API.

 #### Reference